tsokac2/newirishlife/README.md

 </h3>
 <h2 align="center">Well, not anymore!</h2>

 ## Project Goals
 This project is my final project for the Code Institute's Full stack development program.
 The main goal of this project is to create an e-commerce site using the Django framework, which is hosted with AWS as well as implementing a fully functional payment system with Stripe.

+## Target Audience
+* People who are interested in moving to Ireland and start a new life.
+* People who want to learn more about the Irish lifestyle and work opportunities.
+* People who want to purchase traditional Irish souvenirs and gifts.

 ## Site Owner Goals
 * Provide the users with a professional e-commerce online shop to allow secure purchases.
 * Make a profit selling traditional Irish souvenirs.
 * Promote Ireland and the Irish way of living.

 ## User Story
 User stories are presented for 3 different User types: